 As a member of our plan, you can choose to receive care from out-of-network providers.
-Our plan will cover services from either in-network or out-of-network providers at the same cost-share, as long as the services are covered benefits and medically necessary.
+Our plan will cover services from either in-network or out-of-network providers, as long as the services are covered benefits and medically necessary.
+However, if you use an out-of-network provider, your share of the costs for your covered services may be higher.
 See Chapter 3 (Using the plan's coverage for your medical services) for more specific information.

-The most recent list of providers and suppliers is available on our website at priorityhealth.com/thrive24.
+The most recent list of providers and suppliers is available on our website at priorityhealth.com/select24.